Herbs de Provence Roasted Carrots are a gorgeous and delicious side dish for a busy weeknight or the fanciest of dinner parties.

 Serving a beautiful vegetarian side dish of carrots always brightens a plate!

 Herbs de Provence Roasted Carrots are no exception.

-Herbes de Provence is a mixture of dried herbs considered typical of the Provence region of southeast France.
+- Herbs de Provence is a mixture of dried herbs that are typically from the Provence region of France.

-These carrots are nothing short of perfection — sweet, hearty, comforting, and bursting with fresh flavors.
+These carrots are so delicious -- they're sweet, hearty, comforting, and bursting with fresh flavors.

 I love how you can take one whole, already beautiful, ingredient and enhance it ever so slightly with a few herbs and a little heat.

 How to Make Them

 - Peel and cut the ends off of the carrots.

 - Add them to a sheet pan lightly coated with olive oil.

 - Roast in a very hot oven until tender and golden brown.
 This will take about 45 minutes.